PatrickEMcLean/DungeonMerchantStory/namesandnotes.md

 ## continuation stories ##

+Add Relan's family -- strange, sullen, surly hill people -- in as characters.
+They are very odd, but very loyal to Boltac.
+Definitely Rednecks.

 The entire arc (maybe first three books) ends when Rattick is punished for his initial, heinous crimes.
 In the second book, Boltac stays a step a head of him, thwarting him with intelligence, but at the end, when Rattick has taken over the kingdom (as a bad minister) Rattick must die.